MurphyPone/murphypone.github.io/src/content/ml-4.md

 > Recall that Q-learning is off-policy, meaning that the policy learned about need not be the same as the one used to select actions.

-Because Q-learning typically takes exploratory actions (under an ε-greedy policy), special care must be taken when introducing eligibility traces in order to ensure that $n$-step returns bear relationshop to the greedy policy.
+Because Q-learning typically takes exploratory actions (under an ε-greedy policy), special care must be taken when introducing eligibility traces in order to ensure that $n$-step returns bear relationship to the greedy policy.

 Unlike $TD(\lambda)$ or Sarsa($\lambda$), Watkin's Q($\lambda$) does not look ahead all the way to the end of the episode in it's backup, only as far aheaf as the next exploratory action.
 Lookahead for each of these algorithms ceases at episode termination otherwise.